FacebookTwitterEmailLinkedInTeamsWhatsApp

 Different Permission Levels When Sharing a Calendar in Outlook

-When sharing a calendar, it’s important to consider what level of access each person needs.
+When sharing a calendar, it’s essential to consider what level of access each person needs.
 As the calendar owner, you can choose the appropriate permission for each person based on their role and needs.

 Outlook offers the following permission levels for calendar sharing:

-1. Can view when I am busy: This basic level only displays the times when you have events scheduled on your calendar.
+1. Can view when I am busy: This basic level only displays when you have events scheduled on your calendar.
 No other details, like the subject or location of the events, are visible to the person with this permission.

 3. Can view all details: As the name suggests, this level allows the person to see all the information about your calendar events, including the time, subject, location, and any other details you’ve added.
 However, they cannot make any changes to your calendar.